-I am proud and happy to announce that Juup Stelma and I have just had a chapter published in New Directions in Language Learning Psychology, an edited collection put together by Christina Gkonou, Dietmar Tatzl and Sarah Mercer, and published in the Springer Second Language Learning and Teaching series.
+I am proud and happy to announce that Juup Stelma and I have just published a book chapter, entitled Intentionality & Complex Systems Theory in Language Education published.
+The chapter appears in New Directions in Language Learning Psychology, an edited collection put together by Christina Gkonou, Dietmar Tatzl and Sarah Mercer, and published in the Springer Second Language Learning and Teaching series.

 If you scroll all the way down to the end of this post, you will find a link for downloading the chapter.
 Before you get there, you may also be interested in reading a short summary.

 In the chapter, we suggest that many activities in language teaching and learning might be easier to understand if we look into the forces that drive and sustain them.
 These forces, which we call intentionalities, are roughly akin to the ‘purposes’ of each activity, the reasons that make teachers and students behave together in particular ways.